Near-Earth Asteroid Scout

 The Near-Earth Asteroid Scout (NEA Scout) was a mission by NASA to develop a controllable low-cost CubeSat solar sail spacecraft capable of encountering near-Earth asteroids (NEA).
 NEA Scout was one of ten CubeSats launched into a heliocentric orbit on Artemis 1, the maiden flight of the Space Launch System, on 16 November 2022.

 The target for the mission was asteroid 2020 GE, but this could have changed based on launch date or other factors.
 After deployment, NEA Scout was to perform a series of lunar flybys to achieve optimum departure trajectory before beginning its two-year-long cruise.

-As of 18 November 2022, two days after launch, communication with the spacecraft had not been established.
-NASA sent emergency commands for it to deploy its solar sail early.
-If successful, the unfurled sail would have been visible with telescopes from the ground, but as of December 2022, there was no indication that deployment occurred, and NEA Scout is considered lost.
+No contact with the spacecraft was ever made, and the mission was lost.

 Overview

 The mission was funded by NASA's Human Exploration and Operations Mission Directorate.
 Near-Earth asteroids (NEAs) are of interest to science, and as NASA continues to refine its plans to possibly explore these small objects with human explorers, initial reconnaissance with inexpensive robotic precursors is necessary to minimize risks, and inform the required instruments for future reconnaissance missions.
 The characterization of NEAs that are larger than 20 m in diameter is also of great relevance to plan mitigation strategies for planetary defense.

 NASA's Marshall Space Flight Center (MSFC) and Jet Propulsion Laboratory (JPL) jointly developed this mission with support from NASA's Goddard Space Flight Center (GSFC), Lyndon B. Johnson Space Center (JSC), Langley Research Center (LRC), and NASA Headquarters.
 The principal investigator (science) was Julie Castillo-Rogez from NASA's JPL.
 The principal investigator was Les Johnson from NASA MSFC.